 “I’m afraid I can’t offer you any friction,” the bartender sighs.

-Over the two weeks before the pits and some during – Denea and Daegan both started seeming weirder and weirder to her – it looked like they were hanging out together a lot, but not really doing anything… At least not on the surface of things.
+Over the two weeks before the pits and some during – Denea and Daegan both started seeming weirder and weirder to her – it looked like they were hanging out together a lot, but not doing anything… At least not on the surface of things.
 They were up to something, and with each passing day, Eysin started wondering more about it.

 Why would I go there with another person every single day just to sit… And talk about whatever?
-Are they really that happy to just hang or talk all the time, or are they really doing something else?
+Are they that happy to just hang or talk all the time, or are they doing something else?

 The training sessions were a good change of pace and atmosphere.
-Raynar’s team had booked the Terratorium, and they practiced some serious, very difficult confrontations against another Eesian team that was going to be participating in the Pits, too.
+Raynar’s team had booked the Terratorium, and they practised some serious, very difficult confrontations against another Eesian team that was going to be participating in the Pits, too.

 “Here’s what the tournament is about,” the leader of the other team – Cassius – took it upon him to make sure everyone knows what the tournament is about and what their best path forward is.
 Keeping the EESO flag up high was in the interest of any participating team.
 “It is very much like our training sessions were here.
 But we will be five teams of five people – each has a collector to keep safe – in our case the scripties.
-The goal is to gather and possibly decrypt the artifacts – as many as possible…”
+The goal is to gather and possibly decrypt the artefacts – as many as possible…”

 “No,” an unexpected comment from an unexpected direction, a man speaks, “your goal is to keep the scriptie safe,” someone had been listening in on them.
 The man appears from behind a terratorium block, walks, and stops between the two teams, next to Cassius.
-“Yes, you pass to the next rounds based on the count of artifact points – but if you fail to take care of your scriptie – you have zero points no matter what.
-Make sure you don’t fall out of the game even before they lay a hand on their first artifacts…”
+“Yes, you pass to the next rounds based on the count of artefact points – but if you fail to take care of your scriptie – you have zero points no matter what.
+Make sure you don’t fall out of the game even before they lay a hand on their first artefacts…”

 “Hi…” Cassius looks at that man with a smile, he seems pleased by his presence.

 The man has long hair and a rather tired look.
 He is smoking some sweet-smelling herbs.
 Could be one of the Exos, enjoying a day off, hanging around the blocks.
-“It gets trickier around 20 minutes…” He takes another whiff of his herbs, thinks about phrasing, and continues, “if you have accumulated a lot of rings, your scriptie will become a very delicious target to the other teams – all they need to do is take out her – you will lose all your points – and the lucky enemy has all the artifacts you found…”
+“It gets trickier around 20 minutes…” He takes another whiff of his herbs, thinks about phrasing, and continues, “if you have accumulated a lot of rings, your scriptie will become a very delicious target to the other teams – all they need to do is take out her – you will lose all your points – and the lucky enemy has all the artefacts you found…”

 Cassius nodded, the delight in his eyes showed that he was excited to have this man talk instead of him.
-Must have been someone he really admired.
+Must have been someone he admired.

 “Once we bullied a RESO team so bad…” The man stretches, locks his hands behind his neck, and seems to think back, “we took away all their rings, but let their scriptie go back to her team.
 Guess what?
-They very quickly started gathering and finding more of the rings…” He looks at the people looking at him, listening to the story, and sees that none of them really understood what it means, “we waited a bit and took their rings again.”
+They very quickly started gathering and finding more of the rings…” He looks at the people looking at him, listening to the story, and sees that none of them understood what it means, “we waited a bit and took their rings again.”

 Everybody starts laughing.
 The man chuckles for a bit, too, “yeah, laugh all you like.
 Just remember – if you let down your scriptie even once – it’s over for you.
-And some ass will exploit that if you don’t understand that your team doesn’t really have what it takes to get through.
+And some ass will exploit that if you don’t understand that your team doesn’t have what it takes to get through.
 An enemy will take advantage of that…”